Fiddlehead Fern

 3. They are a good source of several essential nutrients, including vitamins A and C, potassium, and iron.

-4. They are highly antioxidants that help protect the body against disease and aging.
+4. They are high in antioxidants that help protect the body against disease and aging.

 5. While They are safe to eat when properly cooked, it is essential to avoid eating raw or undercooked, as they may contain toxins that can cause illness.